 Preneed increases word-of-mouth referrals.

-Homesteaders’ 2017 policy owner survey found that 56% of respondents first heard about preneed from someone they know.
-That means that the majority of people who choose to prearrange hear about it from a friend, family member or trusted advisor who has personal experience with the process.
-Only 18% of respondents reported first hearing about prearranging from a funeral professional.
+Homesteaders’ 2021 policy owner survey found that 47% of respondents first heard about preneed from someone they know.
+That means that nearly half of the people who choose to prearrange hear about it from a friend, family member or trusted advisor who has personal experience with the process.
+Only 21% of respondents reported first hearing about prearranging from a funeral professional.

 This has implications for your at-need business as well.
 If consumers are satisfied with their experiences at your firm, they are more likely to recommend your services – in any situation – to their friends and family members.
 For funeral professionals, an active preneed program is an effective way to earn your client families’ referrals and grow your market share.
 Individuals who are interested in making funeral plans are likely to turn to trusted friends and family for information, and those who have prearranged with your firm are likely to recommend your services.